pavan178/dish-detect-ml/README.md

 ## 🚀 Let's Get Cooking!

 DishDetect streamlines the process of identifying and categorizing dishes, making it easier to analyze culinary data and enhance decision-making in various contexts.
-Dive into the repository to explore the code and contribute to the advancement of this exciting project!